LegendaryK469/Project3_NFT_Market_Place/README.md

 4. Transaction Buy: Bought 1 NFT
    ![NFT Market Purchase](Images/Marketbuy.png)

-There also screen recordings of the smart contract compiling, deploying smart contract then creating token.
+In the Images folder there is also screen recordings of the smart contract compiling, deploying smart contract then creating token.
 Also the sale and purchase of NFT's.